hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 This time the constructor returned the object `{ foo: 1 }`, not a cat object.

-The rule here is that a constructor that explicitly tries to return an object returns that object instead of a new object of the desired type.
+The rule here is that *a constructor that explicitly tries to return an object returns that object instead of a new object of the desired type*.
 In all other situations, it returns the newly created object, provided no errors occur.
 In particular, *the constructor ignores primitive return values and returns the new object instead*.

 #### 1.3.7 Supplying Constructor Arguments with Plain Objects